mobify/mobifyjs/docs/konf-reference.md

 * DO: Prefer the matching of more complete DOM outlines over single selectors when assigning templates to specific pages.

 * DO NOT: alter the source DOM in required selectors, as they are evaluated regardless of whether they are used as a context to evaluate templates.
+If you need to alter the source DOM before templating, do it with a non-required (un-prefixed) selection key.